Roca Mines Inc.

 The global measured and indicated resource, 42,940,000 tonnes grading 0.20% MoS2 at a 0.10% MoS2 cutoff contains in excess of $3 billion contained metal value (at $30/lb molybdenum, not including any inferred resources) and remains open at depth.
 Future exploration will focus on expanding this resource both at depth and in areas surrounding the main deposit.
 An advisory board of porphyry molybdenum experts has been formed to guide the Company with further exploration plans at MAX.

 Several molybdenum deposit experts have pointed to the similarities between the MAX deposit and the URAD deposit (the uppermost deposit associated with the famous +700 million tonne Henderson deposit) owned and operated by Climax Molybdenum Company.
-Henderson has operated since 1976 as a primary molybdenum mine, producing over 37 million lbs. of molybdenum in 2006.
+Henderson has operated since 1976 as a primary molybdenum underground mine and should be a profitable operation for parent company Phelps Dodge Corporation for another 20 years.

 Climax started mining the relatively small (approx. 13.7 million tons of .35% MoS2) URAD orebody while geologists theorized that the deposit was an offshoot of a larger and deeper deposit.
 After several years of exploration, a 1965 deep drillhole tagged what is now the Henderson deposit within Red Mountain.
-Forty years later, the Henderson mine is operating at over 30,000 Tpd, producing nearly 10% of the world's molybdenum, and is one of the largest underground mines in the world.
+40 years later, the Henderson mine is operating at over 30,000 Tpd, making it one of the largest underground mines in the world.

-Could the 50 million tonne MAX deposit be an upper offshoot of something much bigger lurking under Trout Mountain?
+Could the 43 million tonne Max deposit be an upper offshoot of something much bigger lurking under Trout Mountain?